LifesLight/AlphaGomoku/Trees/info.md

 ### Default output path for tree graphviz output
-To generate tree outputs add --outputrees true to your args
+To generate tree outputs add --outputtrees true to your args